O0o-Yuta-Kimura-o0O/my-math-paper-2025/README.en.md

 ### ⚠️ Current Status

 This project is currently under active research and development.
 Therefore, **documents, code, directory structures, and file paths within this repository are subject to frequent changes.** The content of each chapter is also in a draft stage and will be expanded and revised in the future.
+There may also be errors in the interpreter source code or in the definitions and proofs in the text.

 ## Repository Structure